tencentyun/intlcloud-documents/yehe_doc/数据处理/数据万象/API 文档/图片处理/图片压缩/高级压缩_intl_en.md

 | HEIF compression | If your images are used in iOS environments, you can convert them from JPG, PNG, GIF, WebP, or other formats into HEIF, which offers an ultra-high compression ratio. |

 >?
+>- To use Image Advanced Compression, you need to enable it on the bucket configuration page.
+For more information, please see [Image Advanced Compression](https://intl.cloud.tencent.com/document/product/1045/40106).
 >- To use the TPG format, ensure that **the environment where images are loaded supports TPG decoding**.
-CI provides the TPG decoder−integrated SDK for [Windows](https://main.qcloudimg.com/raw/851dd252378813d250eeca5ed55ffd36/TPG_win_SDK.zip) clients to facilitate quick integration with TPG.
+CI provides the TPG decoder−integrated SDK for iOS, Android, and [Windows](https://main.qcloudimg.com/raw/851dd252378813d250eeca5ed55ffd36/TPG_win_SDK.zip) clients to facilitate quick integration with TPG.
 >- Currently, iOS 11 or later and Android P have native support for the HEIF format.
->-  For the pricing of advanced compression, please see [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/33431).
+>-  For the pricing of Image Advanced Compression, please see [Billing and Pricing](https://intl.cloud.tencent.com/document/product/1045/33431).

 ## API Format